asizikov/asizikov.github.io/content/blog/2022-08-22-hosted-agents.md

 * macOS agents run in US and Europe only, so you may have issues with data sovereignty
 * No way to join machines directly to your corporate network
 * No way to pre-install custom software (other than through tool installer tasks)
-* No control over software upgrades, cannot use legacy SDK's ect
+* No control over software upgrades, cannot use legacy SDKs etc
 * No control over the waiting time (it depends on the load)

 To address these issues Microsoft (and other vendors) allow us to use self-hosted agents.